Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

 ![PIM Price Field](../../Assets/Screenshots/DataHub/DataTypes/PIMPriceField.png "[PIM Price Field]")

-The data type *PIM Price Field* is used to indicate a price.
+The *PIM Price Field* data type is used to indicate a price.
 You can configure the number of decimals for the price and the supported currencies.
 In the product view, you must select a tax class for price calculation.
 Additionally, you can define a MSRP, scale prices and promotion periods.
-Unlike the data type *Simple price field*, the data type *PIM Price Field* offers more setting options and therefore also a more detailed and extended price specification.
-In the *PIM Basic Set*, the *Price* attribute has the data type *PIM Price Field*.
+Unlike the *Simple price field* data type, the *PIM Price Field* data type offers more setting options and therefore also a more detailed and extended price specification.
+In the *PIM Basic Set*, the *Price* attribute has the *PIM Price Field* data type.

 The *PIM* plugin owns this data type.